wurmlab/wurmlab.github.io/postdoc_phd_positions.md

 ## Postdocs

+**2022-08-30: We have an open 18-month postdoc position (potential for extension).
+Topic: evolutionary genomics / pollinator health (some flexibility in details).
+Email us with a CV for more information.
+Official ad will be online soon.
+Partial remote work possible if its in the UK.
+Part time possible.
+Pay 34,000 - 46,000 per year pro rata depending on experience.**

+---

 We invite applications for fellowships (Marie Sk&#322;odowska-Curie & Royal Society).
 The biggest effort is usually to come up with a good project.
 Once a proposal is written it is often worth applying to several funding sources.

 These can include: